Metalsofa/Fractal_Explorer/README.md

 -An easier way to make your own fractals without needing to know too much about GLSL -A way for users to make their own colorschemes (instead of just having to use the ones I made) -An native way for users to take screencaps or larger-than-screen captures

+Please feel free to request features if there's something you want to see!